dthusian/k2se/doc/rfc7p2i/rfc7p2i.md

 practice of using backpressure to distribute items evenly will not work.
 This also means that vanilla many-to-many train systems cannot work effectively either.

-This document presents a new method for train logistics with spoilable items, intended for use with Yumako or Jellynut fruit.
+This document presents a new system for train logistics with spoilable items, intended for use with Yumako or Jellynut fruit.

 ## 2. High-level Overview